MicrosoftDocs/ai-builder/ai-builder-docs/administer-ai-builder.md

 1. Sign in to [PowerApps](https://web.powerapps.com/), and then in the navigation pane, select **AI Builder** > **Models**.
 2. In the **Performance** section, select the **…** menu to the right of **Training report**, and then select **Retrain**.

 This replaces your last trained version.
-Now publish this version.
+Now, publish this version.

 Perform these steps on each of your AI Builder models to get your AI models up and running again.